-Prerequisites for Multiple Subject: MALT 601, MALT 603, MALT 605, MALT 607, MALT 609, MALT 600A, MALT 600B TPA I and TPA II passed.
+Prerequisites: MALT 601, MALT 603, MALT 605, and MALT 607.

 610A Foundations of Inquiry: Research, Assessment, and Evaluation in Schools.
 (3).

 Equips beginning researchers with the tools to conduct meaningful teacher research to inform classroom practice.
 Educational research is evaluated to understand the relationship between theory and practice when conducting inquiry.
 This is one of two courses for the MALT program capstone experience.